Bjelke-Petersen Dam: Geography

-The dam wall is 620 m long and rises 34 m.
-The wall is an earth and rock fill structure with a central clay core, which can hold back 134,900 ML of water.
-The dam is generally shallow.
+The earth and rock fill dam wall has a central 641 e3m3 clay core that is 34 m high and 560 m long.
+The reservoir has a capacity of 134,900 ML, that is generally shallow, drawing from a relatively large catchment area of 1690 km2.
 Barker Creek provides the main inflow, while Four Mile Creek, Six Mile Creek, Frickey Creek and Cattle Creek also flow into the dam.